+Employees of the Company who are represented by designated collective bargaining units are eligible to participate in the Plan.
 Regular full-time employees are eligible to participate in the Plan beginning with their employment commencement date subject to any probationary period for the specific work unit.
-Other employees are eligible to participate after the completion of 1,000 hours of service.
-Employees are not eligible to participate in the Plan unless they are employed by Kraft Heinz Foods or an affiliate that has adopted the Plan, are paid from the Company's United States payroll system, and are not covered by a collective bargaining agreement.
+Other employees are eligible to participate after the completion of 500 or 1,000 hours of service, as applicable.
+Employees are not eligible to participate in the Plan unless they are employed by Kraft Heinz Foods or an affiliate that has adopted the Plan, are paid from the Company's United States payroll system, and are covered by a collective bargaining agreement that provides for participation in the Plan.